Selkirk and Kootenay Bike Tour

 Elevation

 Pedal out into the countryside past farms and agricultural lands on some quiet roads as we continue generally south this morning.
 Cross the border into Idaho to complete riding in two states and one province in two countries in seven days!
-You have the option to continue cycling all the way into Bonners Ferry or get picked up before the highway gets busier.
-The town was named for Edwin Bonner who built the original ferry across the Kootenay River to used transport mules and miners to the Canadian gold rush.
-Later, lumber became the local cash crop and it was home to one of the world’s largest lumber mills.
-Celebrate a fantastic week on the banks of the river before we load into the van for the two-hour shuttle back to Spokane.
+Bonners Ferry was named for Edwin Bonner who built the original ferry across the Kootenay River that was used to transport mules and miners to the Canadian gold rush.
+Later, lumber became the local cash crop, and it became home to one of the world’s largest lumber mills.
+Have lunch in Bonners Ferry to celebrate a fantastic week of cycling before we hop into the van for the 2-hour shuttle back to Spokane.